franzenzenhofer/dev-book/startpage.md

 ## Content

-SEO has not requirements for the content on the startpage.
-Structured textul content is recommended but optional.
+SEO has no requirements for the content on the startpage.
+Structured textual content is recommended but optional.

 ## Interlinking